-If you buy into far-right rhetoric, British-born children of immigrants, two, three and even four generations removed, are not really British.
-Outside this nativism – something that is at stark odds with mainstream beliefs, Britain does have a problem with race – just speak to any Black professional footballer!
+If you buy into far-right rhetoric, the children of immigrants, two, three and even four generations removed are not really British.
+Outside this nativism – something that is at stark odds with mainstream beliefs, Britain does have a problem with race – just speak to Black professional footballers.
 This is not a controversial point although it can be emotive depending on your view of race-relations and how far Britain has travelled in becoming an inclusive society.
 I’m from an “ethnic minority”, so clearly I’m speaking from my own ‘subjective’ experiences invested in that rather ambiguous but ascribed ‘status’.
 I was born in England.
 I have lived most of my life in England having lived abroad for a while where I’ve been ascribed a ‘British’ status irrespective of my ethnic background.

 On paper, my status is a different ballgame, I’m definitely a British citizen like any other Briton, but in the world of race-relations outside legal norms, I get the feint impression that Britons are tiered differently.

 I’ve begun to understand how incredibly complex Britain is.
 I can now see huge parallels across the world.
 I’m keen to point out there are more Britons fighting racism, or prejudice against ethnic minorities than in many parts of the developed world, and these are ordinary white folk, some of the nicest people you’ll ever meet.
 Lest I overstate my case, Britain is a wonderful place to live, for the most part, because her people are genuinely concerned about fairness and equality for everyone.
 These are the same people, who have a problem with homophobia, hatred against Muslims, misogyny, hatred against disabled people, etc.